L-Yunji/ABC/README.md

 `npm install react-google-maps --save`
 `npm install react-geocode --save`

+and we use react-router

+`npm install react-router`
+`npm install react-router-dom`

+last, we use bootstrap ui.

+`npm install bootstrap`

 ## Quick Test
 #### React
 ```
 import React from "react";
 ```

 #### Google Maps API
 In order to run the end-to-end tests, you'll need to supply your API key via an environment variable.<br/>